guardianproject/haven/README.md

 ## About

-Haven (formerly known as "Phoneypot") is an Android application that leverages on-device sensors to provide monitoring and protection of physical spaces.
+Haven is for people who need a way to protect their personal spaces and possessions without compromising their own privacy.
+It is an Android application that leverages on-device sensors to provide monitoring and protection of physical spaces.
+Haven turns any Android phone into a motion, sound, vibration and light detector, watching for unexpected guests and unwanted intruders.
+Designed originally to defeat the infamous “evil maid” attack, Haven can provide protection in a wide variety of situations: protecting sensitive computers, monitoring offices and homes, detecting "wild life", capturing evidence of human rights violations and disappearances, as well as common vandalism and harassment.

+Haven only saves images and sound when triggered by motion or volume, and stores everything locally on the device.
+You can position the device's camera to capture visible motion, or set your phone somewhere discreet to just listen for noises.
+Get secure notifications of intrusion events instantly and access the logs remotely or anytime later.

+View our current presentation deck on the project at: https://github.com/guardianproject/phoneypot/blob/master/docs/Haven%20App%20Presentation.pdf

 ### Sensors